 Airport Time Capsule Review In Closing

-The Apple Time Capsule 2TB and its bigger brother the Time Capsule 3TB works well with Time Machine.
-And if you use Time Machine on your Mac to back up your other Apple devices, iPad, iPhone, you can have a full, easy to restore backup held on your Time Capsule.
+The Apple Time Capsule 2TB and its bigger brother the Time Capsule 3TB works great with Time Machine.

 Time Capsule is also excellent as a WIFI base station, thanks to its 802.11ac WIFI networking.

-And there is nothing to stop you getting a second Time Capsule and daisy chaining them for extra backup and file storage.
+And there is nothing to stop you getting a second Time Capsule.
+Then you can daisy chain them for extra backup and file storage.

 Take a look at my post Wireless External Hard Drives For Mac Need to Knows Before You Buy.